 Ridley Creek State Park: Media

 Located just 16 miles from the city-center of Philadelphia, Ridley Creek State Park is a wonderful outdoor destination that doesn't requires spending hours in the car in order to reach it.
 The park covers more than 2600 acres and has an interconnecting network of hiking trails that span more than 12 miles in length.
 Because those trails link up with one another at various points along the way, hikers have the ability to extend or shorten their outing as needed.
 This provides a nice level of versatility that can come in handy during the winter months when sudden changes in weather can call for an unexpected shift in plans from time to time.

 04 of 05

 Keystone State Park: Derry

 Spread out across 1200 beautiful acres, Keystone State Park offers visitors 8 miles of hiking trails to wander.
 During the summer, the park is a popular destination for campers and kayakers looking to enjoy its prominent lake, which is perfect for paddling excursions and swimming.
 But in the winter, the park is far less crowded, making it a wonderful spot for a cold weather outing.
 Take the 2.2-mile Lakeside Loop Trail for an easy stroll that still offers plenty of great scenery.
-The trail is a great place for beginner snowshoers and cross-country skiers to gain valuable experience too, with little in the way of elevation gain or major obstacles along the way.Continue to 5 of 5 below.
+The route is an especially great place for beginner snowshoers and cross-country skiers to gain valuable experience too, with little in the way of elevation gain or major obstacles along the way.Continue to 5 of 5 below.

 05 of 05